 - In Tucson, the company responsible for the service of process of photo radar tickets found that a rogue employee was lying on hundreds of affidavits he claimed to have personally served.
 Literally hundreds of tickets were thrown out, and there is supposedly ongoing litigation against the company.
 While the process server received several years in prison for perjury, the ramifications arising from this situation are very large in scope.
-I am told this company held this process server in very high regard, and routinely touted his record of personally serving these summons/complaints in such high percentages to other employees, for them to strive to be as productive.
+I am told this company held this process server in very high regard, and routinely touted his record of personally serving summons/complaints in Mesa in such high percentages to other employees, for them to strive to be as productive.

 - I have seen numerous papers assigned to me to serve that were previously in the hands of other process servers.
 When I’ve gone out to serve, I’ve found abandoned houses, locked gates, the subjects of legal papers don’t reside there, or the worst yet, that the address doesn’t even exist.
 If these other process servers were truly doing their job, these types of concerns are things that need to be related to the clients.

-- In reviewing many other process servers’ Proofs of Service, it becomes obvious that there are several process servers who lack experience and knowhow on what constitutes a valid serve.
+- In reviewing many other process servers’ Proofs of Service, it becomes obvious that there are several process servers who lack experience and know how on what constitutes a valid serve.
 This example might be a lack of knowledge versus a lapse of ethics, but the result can de disastrous for the legal process of someone’s individual case.

 - Hidden fees – There are several AZ companies who don’t disclose all of the fees they charge.
 They might omit such things as return trip mileage, notary prep fees, and unauthorized stakeout time, among others.